 It’s a peaceful corner of your office area where employees can go to read books, meditate, breathe, or relax.
 If you can arrange natural plants, yoga mats, bean bags, and pillows there, it would turn into an alluring zone.

-An open concept office cultivates the collaboration culture and healthy communication among team members, allowing a fine sense of privacy as well.
+An open-concept office cultivates a collaboration culture and healthy communication among team members, allowing a fine sense of privacy as well.

-You can run some adventure activities to get away from work pressure for a little while.
+You can run some adventure activities to avoid work pressure for a little while.
 The idea is to invite more participants and let them have fun.

 Inactivity is one of the primary health concerns over all natures of work and people.
 SMEs can instantly conduct campaigns to improve activity and can earn a large impact.
 After all, our body demands to move to stay healthy.